-The responsible officials of the ILO should ensure that an adequate budget exists to implement the evaluation activity, including the financing of the broader monitoring and evaluation plan.
+The designated responsible ILO official should ensure that an adequate budget exists to implement the evaluation activity, including the financing of the broader monitoring and evaluation plan.
 This may include scoping and evaluability reviews, as required.

 3.7 Evaluation teams for independent evaluations: roles and skills